beinnmuir/particle-cluster-simulation/README.md

 # Particle Clustering Simulation

-An interactive simulation where particles attract each other to form clusters, with forces that reverse to repulsion when clusters reach a threshold size.
-Particles gain mass when clustered and lose mass when isolated, with their clustering history reflected in their color.
-The simulation supports both circular and rod-shaped particles with realistic physics and interactions.
+A simulation where particles attract each other to form clusters, with forces that reverse to repulsion when particles get too close.
+Particles gain mass when clustered and lose mass when isolated (indicated by their size), with their clustering history reflected in their fill color.
+The connection colour and outer glow indicates the cluster size.
+The simulation supports both circular and rod-shaped particles with (hopefully) realistic physics and interactions.

 ## Features

 - Dynamic particle behavior with attraction and repulsion forces
-- Support for both circular and rod-shaped particles with realistic physics
+- Support for both circular and rod-shaped particles with (hopefully) realistic physics
 - Rotational dynamics for rod particles with torque and angular momentum
 - Mass evolution based on clustering
 - Visual representation of mass (size) and clustering history (color)
 - Interactive UI for parameter tuning with multiple control categories
 - Modular architecture for easy extension
 - Visualization of connections between particles in the same cluster
-- Multiple preset configurations with "Try Me" buttons for different particle types
+- Multiple preset configurations with "Try Me" buttons for different configurations
 - Statistics panel showing real-time simulation metrics

 ## Technology